soegaard/minipascal/README.md

 Installation
 ------------

-Install this package with:
+Install this package from the command line with:

-    raco pkg install minipascal
+    raco pkg install --deps search-ask minipascal

-or, by evaluating:
+or, by evaluating the following in DrRacket:

     #lang racket
     (require planet2)
-    (install "minipascal")
+    (install "minipascal" #:deps 'search-ask)

 Use the Racket package manager to install: